aristanetworks/avd-workshops/workshops/git.md

 A Pull Request in Git allows a contributor (you) to ask a maintainer (owner) of origin repository to review code changes you wish to merge into a project.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the `main` branch.

-Once all changes have been agreed upon, the maintainer of the original repo will merge your changes.
-At this point, your code changes are visible in the origin project repo.
+Once all changes have been agreed upon, the maintainer of the original repository will merge your changes.
+At this point, your code changes are visible in the origin project repository.

 #### Steps to initiate a Pull Request